X-UP-Lab/X-UP-Lab.github.io/_pages/about.md

 Universal Perception (UP) Lab is led by Xiatian Zhu, a Senior Lecturer with [Surrey Institute for People-Centred Artificial Intelligence](https://www.surrey.ac.uk/artificial-intelligence), and [Centre for Vision, Speech and Signal Processing (CVSSP)](https://www.surrey.ac.uk/centre-vision-speech-signal-processing), [University of Surrey](https://www.surrey.ac.uk/), Guildford, UK.
 He was a research scientist at Samsung AI Centre, Cambridge, UK.
 He received his Ph.D. from the [Queen Mary University of London](https://www.qmul.ac.uk/).

 The mission of UP Lab is to advance the capabilities of AI through modeling a variety of perception data (e.g. images, videos, audio, text, 3D points).
-We are working around the understanding of both machine learning theories and real-world domain applications, with the aim to develop transformitive technologies for the good of our society.
+We are working around the understanding of both machine learning theories and real-world domain applications, with the aim to develop transformative technologies for the good of our society.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.